1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Don't discount the financial advantages of taking on a roommate.
 By letting out a spare bedroom and applying the rent you collect to your mortgage, you can knock years off the time it'll take to repay the loan.
 An extra $250 a month toward a $150,000, 30-year mortgage at 5% will erase the debt 12 years early.
 An extra $100 a month retires the mortgage six and a half years early.

 The benefits to your bottom line extend beyond the mortgage.
-Rental income can help defray the cost of utilities (gas, electricity, phone, cable, Internet), maintenance and other home-related expenses.
+Rental income can help defray the cost of utilities (gas, electricity, cable, Internet), maintenance and other home-related expenses.
 GoBankingRates, a personal-finance website, puts the cost of maintaining the average home at $1,204 a month.
 As a bonus, a roommate can help with chores and provide companionship.

 A guaranteed way to retire without a mortgage is to sell your current home at a profit and use the proceeds to rent a place to live in during retirement.
-Although it might seem as if you'd just be writing a check to a landlord instead of a lender, the differences between renting and owning are considerable.
+Although it might seem as if you'd just be writing a check to a landlord instead of a lender, the differences between renting and owning can be considerable.

 Sure, for some families the idea of parents retiring to the granny suite above their kid's garage is a nightmare of clashing generations and crimped styles.
 But, in your case, perhaps it's a dream scenario whereby you get to watch and help the grandkids grow up.
 You can provide care now and, later, be cared for.